BetterToBest/compassionism-simulation/CONTRIBUTING.md

 **Good first issues:**

+- **Done in v4.17** (see Release Notes, above): fixed three bugs — hardcoded v4.15 version labels (now read from `META.VERSION`), BU Expiry missing from every CSV export, and an inert PTF column in the LHS design whenever the page's PTF toggle was off — and restored `harness.js`'s `structuralStability()` parity.
+Added relative income and living-wage basket poverty, each reported against year 0 as well as the Baseline, in a new card and both exports.
+Added an Adverse Environment preset separating environmental stress from weaker settings.
+Ported recessions to `harness.js` (bit-identical to the page at seed 42) with `headline`, `year0`, `stress` and `participation` modes.
+Disclosed that the papers' 98% headline is not produced by the engine and that two-thirds of agents start below the living-wage basket.
+Relabelled the 55% participation threshold and θ's density gate as a design reference and a proxy. `domtest.js` gained ten checks (48 total), each confirmed to fail against v4.16.
 - **Done in v4.16** (see Release Notes, above): fixed a reproducibility bug — a seeded run started while the previous run's attribution ablation or the validation suite was still computing drew from the wrong stream (seed 42: $545,506 / $555,354 vs $559,223), now isolated at every asynchronous boundary; disclosed and measured the Baseline comparison's inflation mismatch (fixed 3% vs the slider's 0%; ~24–38% of the headline poverty gap) and added an opt-in, off-by-default toggle to match them, with the default logged as a decision; enumerated `runYear()`'s annual schedule (v4.14 item (e)) into a new ODD Process Overview & Scheduling card; paired the validation suite's benefit check and extended its invariants check with determinism, eight-draws-per-agent-year, BU/equity/λ bounds and PTF-cap assertions (item (f)); corrected three documentation claims against the code (a stale `SIU_TO_USD` comment in `runYear()`, recession's scope, the PTH appreciation accounting) and measured the PTH alternative as a second decision; added `infl-match` and `pth-accounting` modes to `harness.js`. `domtest.js` gained nine checks (38 total), each verified to fail against an unmodified v4.15 page.
 - **Done in v4.15** (see Release Notes, above): fixed another genuine `runYear()` mechanics bug an external audit found — PTH's inflation damping was a flat toggle-triggered 10% reduction independent of realised uptake (PTH on with zero members still damped inflation), the coarser sibling of v4.14's PTF fix — now scaled by the population's realised PTH share, proven inert on four of five shipped presets and every documented figure by direct old-vs-new comparison of every agent's final wealth (only Stress Test moves); guarded the BU-expiry decay against NaN if `expiry` were ever missing (never a live defect, but the failure mode zeroed all CCO-participant wealth silently); replaced the Monte Carlo CI's fixed z=1.96 with Student's t (the 10× interval was ~13% too narrow); corrected a fourth stale PTH documentation card the v4.12 sweep missed. `domtest.js` gained four checks (29 total), each verified to fail against an unmodified v4.14 page.
 - **Done in v4.14** (see Release Notes, above): fixed two genuine `runYear()` mechanics bugs an external audit's focused review found — the BU-expiry slider collapsing six values into two identical behaviours, and PTF's inflation-damping term reading a static slider instead of actual current adoption (both proven inert on every documented figure, both ported to `harness.js` for parity); added the Wealth Floor Diagnostic (in-app companion to the offline `WEALTH_FLOOR` sweep) with CSV/JSON export; reframed EDC-adjusted Gini as a constructed stock-minus-flow index rather than conventional net worth; added a dual-cost-anchor (`LIVING_WAGE_ANNUAL` vs `BASE_DAILY_COST`) table; documented the CCO/PTH feedback loops through FBS and octave explicitly in the ODD panel and inline in `runYear()`; added a Known Limitations entry naming recession and AI automation as reduced-form mechanisms; extended the "not a forecast" banner with an explicit interpretive caveat. `domtest.js` gained six regression-guard checks — two that fail immediately if either mechanics bug is reintroduced.